Terminal

 2010:

-• S[P]ACE An international group exhibition of works by 25 selected artists from Africa curated by Melissa Mboweni and Thembinkosi Goniwe for the MuseumAfrica, Newtown, April- July 2010.
+• S[P]ACE, an international group exhibition of works by 25 selected artists from Africa curated by Melissa Mboweni and Thembinkosi Goniwe for the MuseumAfrica, Newtown, April- July 2010.
 (Catalogue)

 2009:

-• DOMESTIC A group exhibition of works by selected women artists curated by Jackie McInnes and Melisa Mboweni at Goethe On Main, Johannesburg, August 2009 (Catalogue)
+• DOMESTIC, a group exhibition of works by selected women artists curated by Jackie McInnes and Melisa Mboweni at Goethe On Main, Johannesburg, August 2009 (Catalogue)

 2007: